Homer's bust

 Eteonus

-The location of Eteonus "with its many ridges" (Homer, Iliad 2.497) is not known.
+The location of Eteonus "with its many ridges" (Iliad, 2.497) is not known.
 Strabo did not know.
 He noted: "The name of Eteonus was changed to that of Scarphe, which belongs to Parasopia" (9.2.24).
 Pausanias never mentioned it.

 Schoenus